abhyaasa/app/data/md/settings.md

 **About this app:** Assistance, version, copyright and other information.
 The **Back** button at top left returns to the settings tab.

-**Randomize responses:** The order of multiple-choise responses is randomized when selected.
+**Randomize responses:** The order of multiple-choice responses is randomized when selected.

 **Randomize questions:** The order in which cards in the deck are presented is randomized.